chocolatewafer/pyEstimator/readme.md

-# Price Estimator
+# pyEstimator

-This is a project that helps parse parts prices (from a link) for a project and creates a table with the toal estimates.
+This is a program to find estimates of Projects.
+Add product links or names along with quantity and it finds you a price and makes a table with total cost for that specific project.